Harassment and Discrimination Complaint Resolution for Students Policy and Procedure

 - Any statistical reports required at this time are to be provided in full to the Manager, Student Equity Office.

 5.3.1 Process of Conciliation

 - Where a client elects to move to Stage 2 of the grievance resolution process and requests Conciliation, they are now referred to as the 'first party'.
 The party who is invited to attend the Conciliation is now referred to as the 'second party'.

 - Where Conciliation is requested, the first party must supply a formal written request to the Student Equity Office with a written statement outlining the nature of the grievance.
 The Harassment and Diversity Contact Officer forwards the file, sealed and marked confidential, to the Student Equity Office.
-The Student Equity Office will advise the Head (Students and Communities) and will liaise between the parties to identify an acceptable Conciliator.
+The Student Equity Office will advise the Pro Vice-Chancellor (Student Services) and will liaise between the parties to identify an acceptable Conciliator.
 The purpose of the Conciliation will be to assist both parties to reach an agreed solution to the matter with a view to enabling them to continue to work or study in a manner acceptable to both.

 - Once the request for Conciliation has been received, the second party will be approached by the Student Equity Office with an invitation to attend a confidential Conciliation conference.
 The second party will receive information about the procedure of the Conciliation, a list of Harassment and Diversity Contact Officers who can provide additional information and support and a written outline of the matters to be discussed at Conciliation.
 At least one week's notice will be provided to the second party of a Conciliation conference.